 - Offer a kind response you would give a friend.

-- Take one small value-based action.
+- Take one small, values-based action.

 Checklist: Soften Your Inner Critic